scenerystack/community/docs/reference/api/alpenglow/toStripedIndexWGSL.md

 # toStripedIndexWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/toStripedIndexWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/toStripedIndexWGSL.ts) for the most up-to-date information.

 ## Overview

 Converts an index from a normal (blocked) order to a striped order (for improved memory coherence).